 Everything He did was to benefit others, strengthening and Encouraging His followers, preparing them for their own futures.

 Consider Him, and Be Encouraged!

-- He Encourages us to come to Him by His love and acceptance of the seemingly insignificant
+- He Encourages us to come to Him in childlike faith, in confident assurance of His love and acceptance.

 - He Encourages us to ask Him what we want Him to do for us!